kubewarden/cel-policy/README.md

 ## CEL Policy

-This policy is a meta-policy that allows to run [CEL](https://github.com/google/cel-go) expressions against Kubernetes resources.
+This is a meta-policy that allows to run [CEL](https://github.com/google/cel-go) expressions against Kubernetes resources.
 A meta-policy is a policy that can be configured via settings, and does not require to be recompiled to change its behavior, acting as a DSL.

 The settings of the policy are compliant with the [ValidatingAdmissionPolicy Kubernetes resource](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/), please refer to [writing a policy](#writing-a-policy) for more information on what fields are supported.

+The policy is implemented using [CEL](https://github.com/google/cel-go) and [Kubernetes CEL libraries](https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library), together with our own Kubewarden CEL library extensions for context-aware calls.
-Under the hood, the policy uses [CEL](https://github.com/google/cel-go) and [Kubernetes CEL libraries](https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library), this allows to use the same CEL syntax and functions that are available in Kubernetes.
+This allows to reuse the same CEL syntax and functions that are available in Kubernetes.

 ### Writing a policy

-Both `validations` and `variables` fields are supported.
+Both `validations` and `variables` fields from Kubernetes' ValidatingAdmissionPolicies are supported.
 The policy provides the following variables:

 - `request`: the admission request